Pranab Mukherjee: The Citizen President who could never be Prime Minister

 Mukherjee was famous in political circles as a consensus builder.
 He inspired trust among leaders across the political spectrum, an asset that proved handy at the time of his election as president.

-It was a many splendoured political career, which ended at the presidential palace.
+It was a splendid political career, which ended at the presidential palace.
 But the prime minister's post eluded him, even though it was a position he openly aspired for.

 In his book "The Coalition Years", Mukherjee acknowledged that he had hoped to get the post in May 2004 after then Congress president Sonia Gandhi herself declined the position.